and1kmpo/front-subject-assignment-system/README.md

 # Frontend of the Subject Assignment System

 This is the frontend for the Subject Assignment System.
-Allows users to add, view students.
+Allows users to add, edit, view, delete to students, professors and subjects.

 ## Used technology